BankOfGiving/Bog.io/README.md

 ####Admin App
 _Coming soon!_
 ##API
-The API layer is application and module specific.
-It is designed to be nothing more than a thin gateway allowing access to hidden domain logic.
-Each client app has a corresponding server app.
+The API layer is a thin gateway allowing the client to access to hidden domain logic.
+It is designed to be application and module specific client app has a corresponding server app.
 The server app hosts only the api calls that are allowed to that application and implements basic authorization checks where necessary.

 ##Modules
 Much of the client interface is broken into two portions:  View Templates and Modules.
 The template provides a basic layout for the page and the hard containers to be filled with modules and content.

 Modules are a single unit of functionality that can be used as many times on as many views as is necessary.
-Each module has a _manifest_ which provides the **module base** with the specific configuration for that module instance.
+Each module has a **manifest** which provides the **module base class** with the specific configuration for that module instance.

+####Configuration
 The manifest can be generated dynamically in the view using the referenced template, or stored as a file to be loaded from the server.
 By keeping the settings in a JSON formatted manifest file, the intent is to move all configuration to the server and ultimately the database.

-The module concept consists of a few basic parts:
+A module consists of a few basic parts:
-  - Module Base Class
-  - Manifest
+  - Template(s)
-  - Api
+  - Execution Script
-The modules derive from a "module base"
+  - Corresponding API if needed

+The execution script inherits a base set of functionality from a _base class_.
+This helps to keep the module script light weight and specific to the module itself.
+The functionality is derived from a standard Backbone View, and as such, follows all applicable conventions.

+To learn more about the module manifest see the wiki page: [here](javascript: alert('Need wiki-link'))